dotkernel/frontend/README.md

 it is probably because you don't have the PHP CLI version > 7.1 installed

 If you cannot use these commands(for example if you cannot upgrade PHP globally) you can setup/clean the project by hand as described below or if you have a locally installed PHP 7.1 version installed you can use that
-* enable development mode by renaming the files `config/development.config.php.dist` and `config/autoload/development.local.php.dist` to removed the `.dist` extension
+* enable development mode by renaming the files `config/development.config.php.dist` and `config/autoload/development.local.php.dist` to have the `.dist` extension removed
 * disable dev mode by reverting the above procedure
-* run `bin/clear-config-cache.php` using the proper PHP version if accessible OR
 * manually clear cached data from `data/cache` directory and optionally `data/proxies`